Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 ```
 ## First Run {#first-run data-title="First Run"}

-Once the web and service nodes are started, ProGet should be accessible via the binding specified in IIS web node [step 3](#site).
-The first time you access ProGet via the web application, some additional settings must be configured.
+Once the Website and Service are started, ProGet should be accessible via the binding specified in IIS site [step 3](#site).
+The first time you access ProGet via the Website, some additional settings must be configured.

 ### 1. Ensure the ProGet configuration file exists with valid values

-Once the web, service, and database are configured, the final step is to create or update the [ProGet Configuration File](/docs/proget/installation/config-files) to supply the database connection string noted earlier in [step 3](#db-updater) of the database configuration, and ensure `WebServer Enabled="false"`.
+Once the Website, Service, and Database are configured, the final step is to create or update the [ProGet Configuration File](/docs/proget/installation/config-files) to supply the database connection string noted earlier in [step 3](#db-updater) of the database configuration, and ensure `WebServer Enabled="false"`.

 Once values in this file are changed, any IIS application pool or ProGet Windows Service that reference it must be restarted to see the new values.